awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 diversification?
 2. How many Spot vs On-Demand Instances have been requested by the Auto Scaling group?
 3. How can you confirm which instances have been created within the Auto Scaling group?
+4. How can you check which instances have been launched using the Spot purchasing model and which ones using the On-Demand?

 {{%expand "Show me the answers:" %}}